Rickaym/TTS-papers/README.md

   - end2end feed-forward TTS learning.
   - Character alignment has been done with a separate aligner module.
-  - The aligner predicts length of each character.
+  - The aligner predicts the length of each character.
 		- The center location of a char is found wrt the total length of the previous characters.
 		- Char positions are interpolated with a Gaussian window wrt the real audio length.
 	- audio output is computed in mu-law domain.
-(I don't have a reasoning for this)
+(I don't have a reason for this)
-	- use only 2 secs audio windows for traning.
+	- use only 2 secs of audio windows for training.
-	- GAN-TTS generator is used to produce audio signal.
+	- GAN-TTS generator is used to produce an audio signal.
-	- RWD is used as a audio level discriminator.
+	- RWD is used as an audio level discriminator.
-	- MelD: They use BigGAN-deep architecture as spectrogram level discriminator regading the problem as image reconstruction.
+	- MelD: They use BigGAN-deep architecture as spectrogram level discriminator regarding the problem of image reconstruction.
 	- Spectrogram loss
-		- Using only adversarial feed-back is not enough to learn the char alignments.
+		Using only adversarial feedback is not enough to learn the character alignments.
 They use a spectrogram loss b/w predicted spectrograms and ground-truth specs.
-		- Note that model predicts audio signals.
+		- Note that the model predicts audio signals.
 Spectrograms above are computed from the generated audio.
-		- Dynamic Time Wraping is used to compute a minimal-cost alignment b/w generated spectrograms and ground-truth.
+		- Dynamic Time Warping is used to compute a minimal-cost alignment b/w generated spectrograms and ground truth.
 		- It involves a dynamic programming approach to find a minimal-cost alignment.
-	- Aligner length loss is used to penalize the aligner for predicting different than the real audio length.
+	- Aligner length loss is used to penalize the aligner for predicting a difference from the real audio length.
 	- They train the model with multi speaker dataset but report results on the best performing speaker.
 	- Ablation Study importance of each component: (LengthLoss and SpectrogramLoss) > RWD > MelD > Phonemes > MultiSpeakerDataset.
-	- My 2 cents: It is a feed forward model which provides end-2-end speech synthesis with no need to train a separate vocoder model.
+	- My 2 cents: It is a feed-forward model that provides end-to-end speech synthesis with no need to train a separate vocoder model.
 However, it is very complicated model with a lot of hyperparameters and implementation details.
-Also the final result is not close to the state of the art.
-I think we need to find specific algorithms for learning character alignments which would reduce the need of tunning a combination of different algorithms.
+Also, the final result is not close to the state of the art.
+I think we need to find specific algorithms for learning character alignments which would reduce the need of tuning a combination of different algorithms.
 	  <img src="https://user-images.githubusercontent.com/1402048/84696449-d25e6b80-af4c-11ea-8b3a-66ede19124b0.png" width="50%">